kerriegeil/NMSU-USDA-ARS-AI-Workshops/setup.md

   You will need a project directory to successfully run the workshop materials due to the space limitations of Ceres home directories.
 If you already have a project directory, proceed to step 2- you can run the workshop materials from any existing project directory with approximately 20GB of free space.

   If you do not have a project directory yet, request one using the [project directory request form](https://scinet.usda.gov/support/request-storage). eAuth is required to access the form.
 If you do not have eAuth credentials (i.e. you don't have a USDA PIV or CAC card) you will need to ask your USDA sponsor to complete the project directory request for you.
 Do this quickly since the approval process can take a week or more.
-Make sure to state on the request form that you need the directory by 10/16 to participate in a SCINet training event.
+Make sure to state on the request form that you need the directory to participate in a SCINet training event and give them the workshop start date.

   The other option is to ask the Virutal Research Support Core to temporarily increase your home directory quota from 5GB to 20GB.
 You can make this request by emailing scinet_vrsc@usda.gov.
 Make sure to tell them that the extra home directory space is needed to participate in a SCINet training event and define the time period for which you need the extra space.